ObjectDB Database Search

 ObjectDB 2.9 Developer's Guide

 Welcome to ObjectDB for Java/ JPA Developer's Guide.
 Here you can learn how to develop database applications using ObjectDB and JPA (Java Persistence API).
 The main purpose of this guide is to make you productive with ObjectDB and JPA in a short time.
-Guide Structure This manual is divided into
+Guide Structure Demonstrates basic database

 SELECT clause (JPQL / Criteria API)